bioimageit/bioimageit_gui/docs/source/tutorial_experiment.rst

 In BioImageIT, data are represented using 3 levels:

-* **Data**: a single data is made of one or several data files descibed with metadata.
+* **Data**: a single data is made of one or several data files described with metadata.
 A data can be a ``RawData`` if it comes from an acquisition system or a ``ProcessedData`` if it is a data obtained by processing any other data.

 * **DataSet**: a collection of *Data* described with metadata.
 We define two types of *DataSets*: a ``RawDataSet`` contains a collection of ``RawData``, and a ``ProcessedDataSet`` contains a collection of ``ProcessedData```